34 Pictures to See Which Muscle You’re Stretching

 Targeted Muscles – Gastrocnemius & Soleus

 Get into the lunge position while keeping the back foot a little turned outwards.
-Gradually, move your back heel to the ground for stretching the calf muscles.
+Gradually, move your back heel to the ground to stretch the calf muscles.

 25. Lateral Flexion at the Wall